-You can apply now to be part of STFM's 2016 Medical Student Educators Development Institute (MSEDI).
-The yearlong fellowship offers training, tools, and support for those who educate medical students, and is particularly suited to people who aspire to be clerkship directors or medical student education directors.
+Apply to be part of STFM's 2016 Medical Student Educators Development Institute (MSEDI).
+The yearlong fellowship offers training, tools, and support for those who educate medical students and is particularly suited to people who aspire to be clerkship directors or medical student education directors.

 MSEDI will give you the skills needed to advance your career in medical student education.
 You will forge enduring relationships with other participants, as well as the Institute faculty, who will support and guide you throughout your professional career.
 You can expect to learn these skills and more:

 - Dealing with challenging learners